Sandro Cortese: 125cc World Championship

-In 2007 his team was renamed Emmi – Caffè Latte and it switched to Aprilia motorbikes.
+In 2007, Cortese's team was renamed Emmi – Caffè Latte, and it switched to Aprilia motorbikes.
 Lüthi moved up to 250cc, also with Aprilia.
 Cortese improved in 2007, finishing most of the season's races in the top 10, including 7th places in the French, the Italian and German Grands Prix.
 He finished the championship in 14th place with 66 points.
-For 2008 he rode a works Aprilia RSA 125.
+For 2008, he rode a works Aprilia RSA 125.
 The 2008 season started poorly for him, finishing outside the top 8 at the first five races.
-His fortunes changed for the better after Mugello and he finished consistently in the top eight.
+His fortunes changed for the better after Mugello, and he finished consistently in the top eight.
 In the Australian Grand Prix he crashed while leading but managed to recover to sixth and helped Mike Di Meglio to win the championship by finishing ahead of Simone Corsi, Di Meglio's championship rival.
 In the Malaysian Grand Prix he rode the fastest lap of the race despite starting 18th on the grid to finish fourth.
 He was the only 125cc rider to finish all races that year, gaining points in every race except in China.